huggingface/blog/intel-fast-embedding.md

 ### Fast indexing using the optimized Retriever

-Let’s create a dense index by using a dense retriever that utilizes an optimized embedding model.
+Let's create a dense index by using a dense retriever that utilizes an optimized embedding model.

 First, create a document store: